MoeKid101/NTU_Courses/IE4483/info.md

+# Nanyang Technological University IE4483 Artificial Intelligence and Data Mining

+This folder contains the notes and class project.

-# CIFAR-10 training using PyTorch.
+## CIFAR-10 training using PyTorch.

 This code requires a pytorch environment which you can install using either `conda` or `pip`.